 Pope Francis arrives in New York City today — part of his first-ever trip to the United States — and the city is rolling out the red carpet.
 In fact, all available carpets are being rolled out and even some throw rugs.

-New York loves Popes.
-(Not always of course.)
-Only the Marquis de Lafayette and the Beatles have been treated to more rapturous displays of welcome by New York City residents.
 The city has been host to four previous papal visits, and in each case, Saint Patrick’s Cathedral has naturally been the manic center of activity.
 In fact three such visits have been immortalized on plaques in front of the cathedral.

 But with each trip, the pope in question managed to find a couple other unique corners of the city to visit as well.